 What most people know of as the “pirate accent” is not actually how pirates talked.
-It’s calledand it’s spoken in Devon, Dorset, Bristol, Wiltshire, and a lot of southwestern England:
+It’s called West Country English and it’s spoken in Devon, Dorset, Bristol, Wiltshire, and a lot of southwestern England:

 At the end of syllables, the R sound is emphasized, and in certain areas, “be” is used in the present tense.
-Most of the accent and speech patterns in a stereotypical pirate’s voice are found in a(n exaggerated).
+Most of the accent and speech patterns in a stereotypical pirate’s voice are found in a(n exaggerated) West Country accent.

 There are two notable pirates who came from this area: Sir Francis Drake and Edward Teach.
 Teach is better known by his nickname: Blackbeard.
 So yes, Blackbeard did indeed talk similarly to the modern idea of a “pirate voice”.

 Most pirates, however, did not talk anything like this – they just spoke with the accents from wherever they were from.
-Most pirates (shoutout to) didn’t even speak English!
+Most pirates (shoutout to Ching Shih) didn’t even speak English!

-If most pirates didn’t talk like that, then why is the Devonshire accent spoken on?
+If most pirates didn’t talk like that, then why is the Devonshire accent spoken on Talk Like a Pirate Day?
 Blame the movies: its association with pirates is mostly a Hollywood creation.
 Specifically, blame Robert Newton.